vonglasow/atoum-documentation/source/en/written_help/data-provider.inc.rst

 Of course, do not forget to define, at the level of the test method, the arguments that correspond to those that will be returned by the data provider.
 If not, atoum will generate an error when running the tests.

-The data provider method is a single protected method that returns an array or an iterator containing data:
+The data provider method is a single protected method that returns an array or an iterator containing data :

 .. code-block:: php